 We are interested in understanding three basic questions:

-We approach our research in an interdisciplinary manner, students and post-doctoral fellows that join the lab will be trained on basic microbiology, microscopy, immunological and tissue culture techniques, molecular biology, antimicrobial research, and animal models of infection.
+We approach our research in an interdisciplinary manner, students and post-doctoral fellows that join the lab will be trained on basic microbiology, microscopy, immunological and tissue culture techniques, molecular biology, neuroscience, omics, therapeutic development research, and animal models of infection.

 Current projects include: